Davis Degree Applicants

 You will need to submit official transcripts from all colleges and universities you have attended.
 The form for requesting this information should be sent to the Registrar of the colleges you attended.
 You should check with the school for procedures and fee information before requesting a transcript.
 Transcripts must be sent directly from the college.

 Three evaluations/recommendations are required.
 Please send an evaluation form to each person you intend on using as a reference.
 Recent academic evaluations are preferred.
-If you are currently enrolled at a college, one of these recommendations must be the College Official's Form.
+If you are currently enrolled at a college, one of these recommendations must be the Registrar Report.
 If you have been out of school for several years and are therefore unable to obtain academic evaluations, you may submit one from an employer or supervisor in community activities where you have worked.
 Evaluations/recommendations from friends and relatives are discouraged.

 |4.
 Mid-Term Report (only if you are currently taking courses)||The Mid-Term Report must be completed by any applicant who is currently enrolled in courses.
 Please list the courses that you will be taking during the spring semester on this form and return it to our office by March 20.
 The point of the form is for us to get a sense of how you are doing in your current coursework, so it helps to have it filled out closer to mid-terms.
 If you turn in a form with no grades, it will not be considered in your file.|